alejandroarmas/alejandroarmas.github.io/content/post/reproducible_experiment_environments.md

 We utilize a caching mechanism to significantly speed up the build process.
 The `cache-to` option tells Docker where to store the layers after they have been build.
 On the other hand, `cache-from` tells Docker where to look for layers, when building new versions of the image.
 If the specified cache exists, Docker will use those layers instead of rebuilding them.
 In this case, both options are set to `type=gha`, indicating that the cache should be stored in the GitHub Actions cache.

-## Data Transmission and Compression
+## Increasing Productivity by Improving Data Transmission and Compression

+Network speeds were becoming a bit bottleneck.

 Recall that I made the design decision to decouple the data from the docker image.
 Since the data was not embedded inside of a Docker build layer, it was instead expected to be on the host's filesystem.